practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 > ..a user could run for several days or even a few weeks before having to save out the running “world” to disk and restart it.

-from: _The Evolution of Lisp_, Guy L. Steele Jr., Richard P. Gabriel, 1992: https://doc.lagout.org/programmation/Lisp/Lisp%20Mess/Gabriel%20%26%20Steele%20-%20The%20Evolution%20of%20Lisp.pdf
+from: _**The Evolution of Lisp**_ by Guy L. Steele Jr. and Richard P. Gabriel, 1992: https://doc.lagout.org/programmation/Lisp/Lisp%20Mess/Gabriel%20%26%20Steele%20-%20The%20Evolution%20of%20Lisp.pdf

 <br/>